 Some of the most scientifically-valuable corals on the planet are living along the highway connecting Miami to Miami Beach.
 In a collaboration with FIU, Coral Morphologic is documenting and analyzing the microbiomes of these 'urban corals' in 2018 to understand how they are able to survive in such human-impacted habitats.

 Coral Gables Senior High School Coral Lab

 Mentorship and Oversight of the Coral Lab at CGSH.
-Coral Morphologic maintains a 300 gallon glass reef aquarium donated by us to give students first had experience at coral aquaculture and science.
+Coral Morphologic maintains a 300 gallon glass reef aquarium that we donated in 2015 to give students firsthand experience at coral aquaculture and marine biology.